 GeneCards Summary for PRKCH Gene

 PRKCH (Protein Kinase C Eta) is a Protein Coding gene.
-Diseases associated with PRKCH include stroke, ischemic and cardioencephalomyopathy, fatal infantile, due to cytochrome c oxidase deficiency 3.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with PRKCH include Stroke, Ischemic and Glioblastoma.
+Among its related pathways are p70S6K Signaling and NFAT and Cardiac Hypertrophy.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PRKCB.
+An important paralog of this gene is PRKCE.